-Students are automatically considered for the Perkins Loan if they apply for financial aid.
-Because funding for the Perkins Loan is limited, students who apply for financial aid early are most likely to receive the Perkins Loan.
-If you are awarded a Perkins Loan, it will appear on your financial aid award notice.
+You are automatically considered for the Perkins Loan when applying for financial aid.
+Because funding for the Perkins Loan is limited, students applying for financial aid early are most likely to receive the Perkins Loan.
+If you are awarded a Perkins Loan, it will appear on your financial aid Award Notice.

 • Need-based: Considered based on Expected Family Contribution (EFC); allowable EFC determined by federal funding levels; not available if student has a bachelor's degree and pursuing subsequent bachelor's degrees

 • Must be enrolled at least half-time in a degree program

 • Student must meet financial aid priority application deadline (April 30)

 • Award amounts vary based on available funding

 • Repayment is deferred, no interest while enrolled at least half-time

 • Nine-month grace period before repayment begins (see prom note)

 • Minimum monthly repayment $40